Goodyear F2G Corsair

 The Goodyear F2G Corsair, often referred to as the "Super Corsair", is a development by the Goodyear Aircraft Company of the Vought F4U Corsair fighter aircraft.
 The F2G was intended as a low-altitude interceptor and was equipped with a 28-cylinder, four-row Pratt & Whitney R-4360 air-cooled radial engine.

 Such a fighter was first conceived in 1939, when Pratt & Whitney first proposed the immense, 3,000 hp (2,200 kW) R-4360, and design work began in early 1944.

 Design and development

-Using experience gained building the F4U-1 under license – a variant known as the FG-1 – in early 1944, Goodyear modified a standard Corsair airframe to take advantage of the 50% increase in take-off power provided by the R-4360 engine.
-Known as the XF2G-1, the aircraft also featured a new all-round vision bubble-type canopy.
+Using experience gained building the F4U-1 under license – a variant known as the FG-1 – in early 1944, Goodyear modified seven standard Corsair airframes to take advantage of the 50% increase in take-off power provided by the Pratt and Whitney R-4360 engine.
+Known as the XF2G-1, these aircraft also featured a new all-round vision bubble-type canopy in place of the original cockpit and turtle deck.

 A land-based variant, with manually-folding wings, was to be known as the F2G-1, while a carrier version with hydraulically-folding wings and arrestor hook was to be called the F2G-2.
 In March 1944, Goodyear was awarded a contract to deliver 418 F2G-1 and 10 F2G-2 aircraft.
+The vertical stabilizer's height was also increased by 12 inches, and an auxiliary rudder was added to counteract engine torque.
+With all these design modifications, the rate of climb of the F2G was increased to 7,000 feet per minute, which was double that of a standard Corsair and higher than jet fighters in service at that time.

+The aircraft was intended to be operated from land bases as opposed to aircraft carriers.
+The F2G-1 had manually folding wings and no tail hook, allowing for reduced weight.
+The F2G-2 had hydraulically powered wing fold mechanisms and tail hooks installed to allow for carrier operations.